iot-salzburg/gpu-jupyter/README.md

 ```

-#### Update Docker-Stack
+#### Update the Docker-Stack

-The [docker-stacks](https://github.com/jupyter/docker-stacks) are used as  a
-submodule within `.build/docker-stacks`.
+The [docker-stacks](https://github.com/jupyter/docker-stacks) is used as a submodule within `.build/docker-stacks`.
 Per default, the head of the commit is reset to a commit on which `gpu-jupyter` runs stable.
 To update the generated Dockerfile to a specific commit, run:

 ```bash